Skip to main content

 Adding measures in the query

-Ok, let's drill down previous query by months of the last year (note: last year in my dataset is 2022):
+Ok, let's drill down previous by months of the last year (note: last year in my dataset is 2022):

 select ai prikaži skupne prihodke in prodane količine po letih, mesecih in segmentih kupcev v zadnjem letu